monteiroMS/monteiroMS/README.md

 <p>I'm Matheus Monteiro, I live in Joinville - Santa Catarina, Brazil.</p>

-<p>I'm a full stack web developer, programming in Typescript and also know a little bit about Python and Java.
-I became a developer after completing the <a href="https://www.betrybe.com" target="_blank" rel="noopener noreferrer">Trybe</a> web development course.
-My first graduation was in Gastronomy and before my actual job, I worked as cook and baker in some places.</p>
+<p>I'm a full stack web developer, programming in Typescript and PHP and also know a little bit about Python and Java.
+I've been working as a developer for almost two years, started while I was at <a href="https://www.betrybe.com" target="_blank" rel="noopener noreferrer">Trybe</a>'s web development course, and I'm looking foward to start my computer science degree.</p>

 <p>During my journey at Trybe's course, I build a lot of projects using React, Node, Sequelize, Mongoose, Jest, React Testing Library, MySQL, MongoDB among other tecnologies.
 A big part of those projects are in my GitHub repositories if you would like to check it out.</p>

-<p>Started working as a developer early this year (2023), and my goal is to keep evolving everyday and someday became a reference to my team in some theme of the area.
-My last job was in the <a href="https://www.ganjamarket.com.br" target="_blank" rel="noopener noreferrer">Ganja Market</a> project, at <a href="https://www.greenscale.com.br" target="_blank" rel="noopener noreferrer">Green Scale</a> company.
-The main tecnologies that I used everyday were Nest.js, Next.js and Material UI.</p>
+<p>My goal is to keep evolving everyday, eventually became a reference to my team in some framework (currently, Next is my favorite).
+Already participate in some projects like marketplaces, IT itens management, declarations and certificates emission for exterior commerce, among others.
 <p>
   <a href="https://monteiroms.github.io/portfolio/" rel="noopener noreferrer" target="_blank">
     🚀 Go to my portfolio 🚀